 He’s not famous.

-He doesn’t drop the f-bomb so many times that he makes uninspired ideas and cliché opinions sound edgy and chic.
-But he also doesn't avoid it enough that I would feel comfortable admitting sharing his articles on a Facebook post my Nana could see.
-It's like that perfect mushy sweet spot of horrible between edgy and classy.
+He drops the F bomb so I can't show Nana, but not so many times that he makes uninspired ideas and cliché opinions sound edgy and chic.
+It's like that perfect mushy unsweet spot of horrible between edgy and classy.

 Seriously, what the hell am I doing here?

-What I CAN tell you for sure is I’ve been writing an average of two hours a day for nearly thirty years, and about four hours a day for the last decade, (recently, it’s gone up again—now it’s more like five or six hours a day on average), I will make up to 49% more pop culture references to MMORPG’s, sci-fi media, and generally “cool shit” than your average MFA graduate, and I’m totally not afraid to make up bullshit statistics right on the fly.
+What I CAN tell you for sure is I’ve been writing an average of three hours a day for nearly thirty years, and about five hours a day for the last decade, (recently, it’s gone up again—now it’s more like six to eight hours a day on average), I will make up to 49.83% more pop culture references to MMORPG’s, sci-fi media, and generally “cool shit” than your average stoogy MFA graduate, and I’m totally not afraid to make up bullshit statistics right on the fly.

 All this and my personal guarantee that I actually got the “Ethan Frome damage” joke from Grosse Point Blanke.